 Let’s be politically correct, shall we?
 There is no way we can keep on using the I-word in a state name.
 No, man.
 Not in this day and age.
 It is horrible hate speech, shamefully directed at the dusky skinned, colorfully named billionaires who own all those casinos, unlike the hard working online casino startup games which provide live blackjack online experience to all it’s players.
 Pure wealth envy.
 This Turkey will not stand for it.
 Henceforth, we shall refer to the state located between Ohio and Illinois as Native-Americanana.
+You can read this game guide to learn new tricks and play games more efficiently to get big wins.
 I know you’ll be happy about that.

 Beware the ‘Eye games.
 That’s Buckeye, Hawkeye, and Eye-word.
 OK, that’s a stretch, but I’m in a silly-ass mood again.
 You see what that brought us when I wrote the Iowa preview in semi-Ebonic mode.
 So I guess I’ll shitcan the frivolity.
 Or not.